 There are long-running beliefs that twinhood is hereditary and twins skip a generation, and these beliefs bleed into fiction.
 A family that has a previously-introduced set of twins (or triplets, or so on) can expect to have at least one more set waiting in the wings—even when this is nearly impossible according to real-life genetics.

 The presence of established twin relatives, identical or fraternal, can often set up the birth of more twins or a long-lost twin showing up.
 If one of the parents is a twin, having twin children is often used to bring their story full circle (especially if the children are a male/female pair).
-Often, the newer or younger set of twins parallels the older one in some way: they bear strong similarities to the previous set, take different life paths, or have an entirely different sibling relationship.
+Often, the newer or younger set of twins parallels the older one in some way: they bear strong similarities to the previous set that can extend to personality and behavior, take different life paths, or have an entirely different sibling relationship.
+In other words, the twin children are used as not so subtle Foils or Mirror Characters to the parents.

 "Twins run in the family" will be used to explain all sorts of improbable twinning, such as a family having both fraternal and identical twins or multiple sets of identical twins, male fraternal twins going on to father twins, or sets of twins many generations removed from each other.
 A fictional species may even go as far as having a majority of births be multiples as a type of Bizarre Alien Reproduction.

-In real life, there is no scientific proof that twins skip a generation, and as far as scientists know, identical twins are a spontaneous occurrence.
-Fraternal twins can run in the family through the mother: some women are genetically predisposed to hyperovulationnote .
+In real life, there is no scientific proof that twins skip a generation, and as far as scientists know, identical twins are a spontaneous, random occurrence that doesn't run in families.
+Fraternal twins can run in the family, but only through the mother: some women are genetically predisposed to hyperovulationnote .
 Artificial insemination and a previous birth can also increase the chances of a multiple birth.
 Fiction, however, will often treat identical twins and fraternal twins similarly.

-- I'm Sekirei, the twins Hikari and Hibiki are both in a relationship with their Ashikabi Kaoru, and the epilogue reveals that the two give birth to two sets of twin boys.
+- In Sekirei, the twins Hikari and Hibiki are both in a relationship with their Ashikabi Kaoru, and the epilogue reveals that the two give birth to two sets of twin boys.

 - "Baby's First Baby", a fake baby doll by artist Darren Cullen, satirises the idea of kids roleplaying as parents by depicting a pregnant baby doll whose fetus is also pregnant.
 It also comes with a fake ad for twin baby dolls who are both carrying pregnant twins.